kanaghasivakumar/Codenames-Agent/README.md

 ### Controllable Safety

-The safety constraint — never give a clue that connects to the assassin — is **guaranteed** by the symbolic filter.
-If the assassin is BOMB and the graph contains an edge BOMB→EXPLOSIVE, then EXPLOSIVE will never be offered as a clue regardless of how good it might be otherwise.
+The safety constraint — never give a clue that strongly connects to the assassin — is enforced by an explicit symbolic penalty model with a hard threshold.
 An LLM cannot make this guarantee; it may occasionally produce unsafe associations that it cannot detect.

 ### Structured World Knowledge

 ConceptNet encodes structured commonsense knowledge that LLMs only have implicitly in their weights.
-The relation types (IsA, UsedFor, AtLocation) give the system a vocabulary for *kinds* of connections, enabling the relation weighting scheme.
-An LLM treats all associations equally — it has no mechanism to say "I prefer definitional connections over vague ones."
+The relation types (IsA, UsedFor, AtLocation) give the system a vocabulary for *kinds* of connections, enabling the relation weighting scheme and per-player profiling.
+An LLM has no mechanism to say "I prefer definitional connections over vague ones" — or to learn that a specific player does.

 ### No Hallucination